netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 Although this can be done and for streaming between child and parent nodes it could work, we recommend not doing it.
 It can lead to several kinds of problems.

 It is better to configure all the parent nodes directly in the child nodes `stream.conf`.
-The child nodes will do everything in their power to find a parent node to connect and they will never give up.
+The child nodes will do everything in their power to find a parent node to connect, and they will never give up.

 ## When I have multiple parents for the same children, will I receive alert notifications from all of them?